 It holds a full range of social science periodicals and has excellent specialized collections, such as those on South Asia and East Asia.
 "The Reg" is also a comfortable and pleasant place to work, no trivial matter when conducting a major research project.
 Its reading rooms are well furnished with reference materials and numerous study carrels, and include permanent student lockers to store books and research materials.
 This major library is the very heart of the University, and it is well designed for graduate needs.

 Graduate study requires strong research facilities, especially libraries and computers.
 The department has a cluster of personal computers linked to central workstations and the Internet.
 The PCs are specifically reserved for graduate students and are located in the department's offices in Pick Hall.
-In addition, several centers associated with the department provide additional computing for specific research projects.
-Most important of these is Social Science Divisional Computing, with its extensive clusters of both DOS/Windows and Mac computers.
+In addition, several centers associated with the department provide additional computing for specific research projects; most important of these is Social Sciences Computing Services.